Singapore English: English language trends in Singapore

 As of 2015, English is the most commonly spoken language in Singaporean homes.
-One effect of mass immigration into Singapore since 2000, especially from China, has been to increase the proportion of the population to whom English is a foreign language.
-The trend favours an increasing use of English, and stability in Mandarin use at the expense of other varieties of Chinese (apparently as the Chinese population switches first to Mandarin, then to English), while Malay use slowly erodes.
+One effect of mass immigration into Singapore since 2000, especially from China, has been an increase in the proportion of the population to whom English is a foreign language.
+The most recent trend in Singapore favours an increasing use of English as well as stability in the use of Mandarin at the expense of other varieties of Chinese (apparently as the Chinese population switches first to Mandarin, then to English) while the use of Malay slowly erodes.

 In 2010, 52% of Chinese children and 26% of Malay children aged between 5 and 14 speak English at home, as compared to 36% and 9.4% respectively in 2000.

 Other official languages in Singapore

 English is Singapore's main and one of the four official languages, along with Malay, Chinese and Tamil.
 The symbolic national language is Malay for historical reasons.
 All official signs, legislation and documents are required to be in English, although translations in the other official languages are sometimes included, though it is not necessary.
 Under the education system, English is the language of instruction for all subjects except the official Mother Tongue languages (the other three official languages) and the literatures of those languages.